Kannan8218/Swiggy-Recommender/README.md

 ## 📌 Problem Statement

-The objective is to build a recommendation system based on restaurant data provided in a CSV file (`swiggy.csv`).
+The objective is to build a recommendation system based on restaurant data provided in a CSV file (contained inside the `swiggy.rar` archive).
 The system should recommend restaurants based on user input features such as:

 - City